Industrial gaskets

 The gasket should always be chosen as thin as possible for maximum strength and minimal leakage through the gasket material.

-Thickness of the gasket material is associated with the following parameters:
+Thickness of the gasket material is related to the following parameters:

 - Surface roughness: a small Ra value results in a thinner gasket.